xzfc/ndb.nim/How-To-Use-NDB.md

 The remaining examples in this document assume you are working SQLite, but the other database types should behave mostly the same.

-Then connect to the database using the `open` function, assigned the result to a variable to hold the connection.
-And later close it when finished using the 'close' function.
+Connect to the database using the `open` function and assign the result to a variable to hold the connection.
+And, later close it using the 'close' function.

 ```nim
 import ndb / sqlite